alanng10/Version/Docue/a.md

 Version branch commit is order from mod index 0 as first commit to most mod index as last commit.

 Version branch commit is diff forward to more high index.

+Version store history data with 1 fold for never branch name.